 - Cut-Outs & Isolators

-Feeder pillars give LV power connections for single units or complex developments in the commercial and residential sectors.
+Electrical distribution pillars give LV power connections for single units or complex developments in the commercial and residential sectors.

-LV pillars are used for utility substation, M&E building services, hazardous area industries, and renewable energy.
+LV feeder pillars are used for utility substation, M&E building services, hazardous area industries, and renewable energy.
 Highway pillars are used for CCTV, traffic signals, street lighting power, motorway communications, and control and distribution.

 Feeder Pillar Design Considerations